Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 > #### Note
 >
 > Registration to Fiserv Developer Studio is required to test the APIs using third-party API testing tools.
-However, we have not enabled the registration process yet as we are working on enhancing the registered user workflow.
-Stay tuned for more updates.
+Currently we are working on enhancing the registered user experience.
+Please stay tuned for updates.

 ## Using the Built-in API Explorer